 Along with painting and adding new drapes and a light fixture, we replaced the crown molding with something much more substantial – it made such a difference!

 You might also notice that we also removed the chair rail around the entire room.
-I’m not a fan of wimpy chair rails so prefer to either remove them or add molding below them.
-In the dining room I wanted to create a large plate wall (see details on how I hung my plates on the wall in {this post}) so removing the chair rail altogether was the way to go but in my oldest daughters I added molding below it.
+I’m not a fan of wimpy chair rails so prefer to either remove them or add molding below.
+In the dining room I wanted to create a large plate wall (see details on how to hang plates on the wall for details) so removing the chair rail altogether was the way to go.
+But in my oldest daughter’s room I added molding below it.
 This is what her room looked like originally:

 And this is what the space looked like once I added board & batten molding below the chair rail, painted it white, and wallpapered the area above it with grasscloth wallpaper: